 When you set the air conditioner to heating mode, the refrigerant within the system absorbs heat from the outdoor air and this is then moved to the indoor unit where it is expelled into the office (if you feel in front of the indoor unit you will see the air coming out of it is warm).

-When its cold outside there is less ‘heat’ for the refrigerant to absorb which in turn is then transferred to inside thus it can take longer for a system to heat an office when its cold outside.
+When it’s cold outside there is less ‘heat’ for the refrigerant to absorb which in turn is then transferred inside thus it can take longer for a system to heat an office when it’s cold outside.
 Modern systems for the UK market can provide heating to a room down to an outside temperature of -15C but it takes longer to do this.

-You might think that this is a waste of electric but there is evidence to show that you actually use more electric in trying to raise the temperature in an office from say 12C to 22C than by leaving the system to ‘tick over’ at 18C overnight before raising it to 22C.
+You might think that this is a waste of electricity but there is evidence to show that you actually use more electricity in trying to raise the temperature in an office from say 12C to 22C than by leaving the system to ‘tick over’ at 18C overnight before raising it to 22C.

 So, now you know why the Air Conditioner takes longer to heat the office when it gets colder outside!

 There are 2x modes which allow a temperature set point to be made, cooling mode and heating mode.

 The answer to this question is that there is no answer – everyone is different and will therefore like a different temperature, from our experience the general norm setting in cooling & heating mode is around 22C.